Private Internet Access remains one of the best VPNs out there, in this overly-competitive industry.

 Other ways to reach for support is via their forum or on reddit.com where you can receive help either from their employees or other PIA users.

 Private Internet Access remains one of the best VPN services out there, in this overly-competitive industry.
-They continued to innovate and respond to users’ demand in all these years and I feel that they’re doing so at a faster pace recently than some years ago.
+They continued to innovate, expand and respond to users’ demand in all these years and I feel that they’re doing so at a faster pace recently than some years ago.

 - very solid infrastructure, many locations to choose from